Skin cancer types: Basal cell carcinoma diagnosis and treatment

 Once your skin is ready, it will be treated with a blue or red light to kill the cancerous cells.

-Light therapy can effectively treat some early BCCs, but you may need repeat treatments.
+Light therapy can effectively treat some early basal cell carcinomas, but you may need repeat treatments.

 Medication applied to the skin: This is a treatment that you would use at home as prescribed.
-It’s often used before or after another treatment for BCC.
+It’s often used before or after another treatment for basal cell carcinoma.
 When prescribed as the first treatment, applying medication to the skin cancer helps to reduce the size of the cancerous tumor.
 Applying the medication after having another treatment helps to kill any remaining cancer cells.

 For a few patients, this may be the only treatment prescribed.

-Two medications that you apply to the skin have been approved by the U.S. Food and Drug Administration (FDA) to treat BCC:
+Two medications that you apply to the skin have been approved by the U.S. Food and Drug Administration (FDA) to treat basal cell carcinoma:

 Imiquimod (eh-mick-quie-mod): This medication is usually applied once a day or once every other day for 6 weeks or longer.